mongodb/terraform-provider-mongodbatlas/docs/data-sources/clusters.md

 * `sample_size_bi_connector` - Number of documents per database to sample when gathering schema information.
 Defaults to 100.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.
 * `sample_refresh_interval_bi_connector` - Interval in seconds at which the mongosqld process re-samples data to create its relational schema.
 The default value is 300.
 The specified value must be a positive integer.
 Available only for Atlas deployments in which BI Connector for Atlas is enabled.
 * `change_stream_options_pre_and_post_images_expire_after_seconds` - (Optional) The minimum pre- and post-image retention time in seconds.
 This parameter is only supported for MongoDB version 6.0 and above.
 Defaults to `-1`(off).
+* `tls_cipher_config_mode` - The TLS cipher suite configuration mode.
+The default mode uses the default cipher suites.
+The custom mode allows you to specify custom cipher suites for both TLS 1.2 and TLS 1.3.
+Possible values are `CUSTOM` or `DEFAULT`.
+* `custom_openssl_cipher_config_tls12` - The custom OpenSSL cipher suite list for TLS 1.2.
+This field is only valid when `tls_cipher_config_mode` is set to `CUSTOM`.

 ### Pinned FCV